What’s New & Happening in Toronto, Ontario Canada – Holiday 2018/Winter 2019

 Open December 26, 2018 to January 6, 2019, ROM for the Holidays invites guests of all ages to discover the wonders of nature with hands-on activities and live entertainment.
 Enjoy extended hours and take part in interactive experiences inspired by the feature exhibitions Spiders: Fear & Fascination, Zuul: Life of an Armoured Dinosaur and Wildlife Photographer of the Year.

 COMING 2019 – Canada’s Wonderland WinterFest will be magically transformed into a winter Wonderland full of enchantment and holiday cheer for the first time in the amusement park’s history.

-Tourism Toronto is an industry association, with more than 1,000 member businesses, and the official destination marketing organization for Toronto, “Canada’s Downtown.”
-With sales and marketing programs in key markets around the world, Tourism Toronto promotes the Toronto region as a remarkable destination for tourists, convention delegates and business travellers.
-Tourism Toronto operates in partnership with the Greater Toronto Hotel Association and the Ontario Ministry of Tourism, Culture and Sport.
+Destination Toronto is an industry association, with more than 1,000 member businesses, and the official destination marketing organization for Toronto, “Canada’s Downtown.”
+With sales and marketing programs in key markets around the world, Destination Toronto promotes the Toronto region as a remarkable destination for tourists, convention delegates and business travellers.
+Destination Toronto operates in partnership with the Greater Toronto Hotel Association and the Ontario Ministry of Tourism, Culture and Sport.
 For more information, please visit SeeTorontoNow.com.